-- 6.3.1 Several of the 'special qualities'37 of the Cotswolds National Landscape relate directly to the design of housing, including: - The unifying character of the limestone geology its visible presence in the landscape and use as a building material. - Variations in the colour of the stone from one part of the AONB to another which add a vital element of local distinctiveness. - Distinctive settlements, developed in the Cotswold vernacular, high architectural quality and integrity. - 6.3.2 These special qualities are reflected in Policy CE3 (Local Distinctiveness) of the Cotswolds AONB Management Plan 2018-2023, which states that 'proposals that are likely to impact on the local distinctiveness of the Cotswolds AONB should have regard to, be compatible with and reinforce this local distinctiveness.
+Several of the 'special qualities' of the Cotswolds National Landscape relate directly to the design of housing, including:

+- The unifying character of the limestone geology its visible presence in the landscape and use as a building material. - Variations in the colour of the stone from one part of the AONB to another which add a vital element of local distinctiveness. - Distinctive settlements, developed in the Cotswold vernacular, high architectural quality and integrity.

+These special qualities are reflected in Policy CE3 (Local Distinctiveness) of the Cotswolds AONB Management Plan 2018-2023, which states that 'proposals that are likely to impact on the local distinctiveness of the Cotswolds AONB should have regard to, be compatible with and reinforce this local distinctiveness.
 This should include ... being designed and, where relevant, landscaped to respect local settlement patterns, building styles, scale and materials' and 'using an appropriate colour of limestone to reflect local distinctiveness'.
 Policy CE3 also supports 'innovative designs which are informed by local distinctiveness, character and scale'.

-- 6.3.3 The Board publication, 'Local Distinctiveness and Landscape Change' provides guidance on: settlement types and settlement patterns in different landscape character types (LCTs); and on locally distinctive roofs, walls and boundary features, including how these vary across the Cotswolds National Landscape.39 - 6.3.4 In addition, the Cotswolds AONB Landscape Strategy and Guidelines provides guidance on the potential landscape implications of housing developments in each LCT and how potential adverse impacts can potentially be avoided and / or minimised.
-40 Appendix 4 of this position statement provides a relevant extract from the Landscape Strategy and Guidelines. - 6.3.5 Another key reference point for the design of new housing is the design guides / guidance published by the local authorities, sometimes as part of the local authority development plan.
-There is not, currently, one over-arching design guide for the whole of the Cotswolds National Landscape. - 6.3.6 An increasingly important consideration will be the extent to which new housing development incorporates energy conservation and renewable energy measures, such as solar panels, as part of the overall objective of mitigating the impacts of climate change.
+The Board publication, 'Local Distinctiveness and Landscape Change' provides guidance on: settlement types and settlement patterns in different landscape character types (LCTs); and on locally distinctive roofs, walls and boundary features, including how these vary across the Cotswolds National Landscape.37

+In addition, the Cotswolds AONB Landscape Strategy and Guidelines provides guidance on the potential landscape implications of housing developments in each LCT and how potential adverse impacts can potentially be avoided and / or minimised.38 Appendix 4 of this position statement provides a relevant extract from the Landscape Strategy and Guidelines.

+Another key reference point for the design of new housing is the design guides / guidance published by the local authorities, sometimes as part of the local authority development plan.
+There is not, currently, one over-arching design guide for the whole of the Cotswolds National Landscape.

+An increasingly important consideration will be the extent to which new housing development incorporates energy conservation and renewable energy measures, such as solar panels, as part of the overall objective of mitigating the impacts of climate change.
 Ideally, this should be done in a way that is compatible with the purpose of conserving and enhancing the natural beauty of the Cotswolds National Landscape.
-The Board has published guidance for householders on energy efficiency and generation measures suitable for traditionally constructed buildings in the Cotswolds AONB.
-41
+The Board has published guidance for householders on energy efficiency and generation measures suitable for traditionally constructed buildings in the Cotswolds AONB.39

-- New housing developments in the Cotswolds National Landscape should: - respect the locally distinctive characteristics of the existing settlement;42 - respect the relevant 'special qualities' of the Cotswolds National Landscape;43 - be consistent with relevant policies of the Cotswolds AONB Management Plan; - be consistent with the guidelines in 'Cotswolds AONB Landscape Strategy and Guidelines'; - be consistent with the guidelines in 'Cotswolds AONB Local Distinctiveness and Landscape Change'; - facilitate opportunities for people to travel and access services by a range of transport modes, reducing dependency on car use. - New affordable housing should be indistinguishable from market housing in character and design quality and should be fully integrated into the village fabric.44
+- New housing in the Cotswolds National Landscape should: - respect the locally distinctive characteristics of the existing settlement;40 - respect the relevant 'special qualities' of the Cotswolds National Landscape; - be consistent with relevant policies of the Cotswolds AONB Management Plan; - be consistent with the guidelines in 'Cotswolds AONB Landscape Strategy and Guidelines'; - be consistent with the guidelines in 'Cotswolds AONB Local Distinctiveness and Landscape Change'. - New affordable housing should be indistinguishable from market housing in character and design quality and should be fully integrated into the village fabric.41

-7.0 SUPPORTING INFORMATION
+SUPPORTING INFORMATION

-- 7.1 In addition to the 'end notes' provided below, this Position Statement is supported by a number of appendices (as a separate document), which provide: - Extracts from the Government's guidance on 'Housing and Economic Land Availability Assessment' (Appendix 1).
+In addition to the 'end notes' provided below, this Position Statement is supported by a number of appendices (as a separate document), which provide:

-- Case studies of best-practice (Appendix 2). - A flowchart of the extent to which 'Homeseeker Plus' data equates to convincing evidence of need within a specific settlement (Appendix 3). - A sample extract from the Cotswolds AONB Landscape Strategy & Guidelines relating to housing development in Landscape Character Type 1 (Escarpment Outliers) (Appendix 4).
+- Extracts from the Government's guidance on 'Housing and Economic Land Availability Assessment' (Appendix 1). - Case studies of best-practice (Appendix 2). - A flowchart of the extent to which 'Homeseeker Plus' data equates to convincing evidence of need within a specific settlement (Appendix 3). - A sample extract from the Cotswolds AONB Landscape Strategy & Guidelines relating to housing development in Landscape Character Type 1 (Escarpment Outliers) (Appendix 4).